In Common - Meriem Chabani - Hidden Mosques, Quiet Atrophy

 Context: Mosques in France

-The Umayyad invasion of Gaul (719–759 AD), and eight hundred years later the Franco-Ottoman alliance in the siege of Nice (1543), testify to France’s involvement in the history of the Mediterranean, and thus the spread of Islam itself.
+The Umayyad invasion of Gaul (719–759 AD) and, eight hundred years later, the Franco-Ottoman alliance in the siege of Nice (1543), testify to France’s involvement in the history of the Mediterranean, and thus the spread of Islam itself.
 The French colonial project continued this close, if often uneasy, relationship between France and Islam.
-While in mainland France, laicité (secularity) was solidified through the 1905 Law on the Separation of Church and State, it did not apply to Algeria, where an “official” form of Islam loyal to the colonial state was cultivated.1 Following World War II, France encouraged and facilitated the migration of people from its colonies to rebuild the country.
+While in mainland France, laicité (secularity) was solidified through the 1905 Law on the Separation of Church and State, it did not apply to Algeria, where an “official” form of Islam loyal to the colonial state was cultivated.1 Following World War II, France encouraged and facilitated the migration of people from its colonies to the mainland to rebuild the country.
 And in an attempt to create favorable conditions for the maintenance of this labor force, the state implemented generalized policies for family reunification.
-This period not only saw the increased presence of Muslim populations, but also placed the problematic relationship between the colonial state and Islam on France’s doorstep.
+This period not only saw an increase in the Muslim population, but also brought the problematic relationship between the colonial state and Islam to France’s doorstep.
 It was within this context that the first prayer rooms were established in factories and on sites where migrant workers were accommodated.

-The 1905 Law on the Separation of Church and State also provides for the freedom of exercise of religion and the right to establish places of worship.
-In practice, however, the 1905 Law is generally evoked as a constraint on religious visibility, most often targeting Islam as the second largest and most “visibly different” religion in France.
+The 1905 Law on the Separation of Church and State provides for the freedom to exercise religion and the right to establish places of worship.
+In practice, however, the 1905 law is generally evoked as a constraint on religious visibility, most often targeting Islam as the second largest and most “visibly different” religion in France.
 Beyond its predominantly Arab and black population, Islam in France is further marked as “other” through the physical appearance of Muslims—men with beards wearing jillaba, veiled women—and its concentration in relatively restricted areas, due to its communities’ migration history and socio-economic make up.
-Mosques provide one recurrent object of contention in current political controversies around the visibility of Islam within French physical space and debates around communitarianism, supposed radicalization, and breaches of the republican value of laicité.
+Mosques are a recurrent object of contention in current political controversies around the visibility of Islam within French physical space and debates around communitarianism, supposed radicalization, and breaches of the republican value of laicité.

 Public debate in France often conflates controversies surrounding the visibility of Islam—from the burqa and halal butchers to instances of violence carried out in the name of Islam.
 This leads to a situation where visible—or audible—manifestations of Islamic faith—or activities and aesthetics associated more broadly with “Arab” culture—have come to be seen as indicators of a generalized security threat.
 As in the colonial period, debates around “visible manifestations” of Islam tend to mask stark socio-economic inequalities that divide migrant populations from the “French” majority.
 Yet these factors that are easily rejected as subsidiary to supposed threats to French national identity and public safety.